morpho-org/vault-v2/README.md

 Vaults can allocate assets not only to Morpho Markets V1 and V2, but also to external protocols, such as ERC-4626 vaults.
 The funds allocation of the vault is constrained by an id system.
-An ID is an abstract identifier of a common risk factor of some markets (a collateral, an oracle, a protocol, etc.).
+An id is an abstract identifier of a common risk factor of some markets (a collateral, an oracle, a protocol, etc.).
-The allocation on markets with a common ID is limited by absolute caps and relative caps that can be set by the curator.
+The allocation on markets with a common id is limited by absolute caps and relative caps that can be set by the curator.
 The curator enables adapters to invest on behalf of the vault.
-They are notably trusted to return the IDs associated with a given market.
+They are notably trusted to return the ids associated with a given market.

 Adapters for the following protocols are currently available: